OpenwayGroup/katas/resourcepool/README.md

-Implement methods of ResourcePool so that ResourcePoolTest passes.
+Implement methods of ResourcePoolImpl so that ResourcePoolTest passes.